bradygaster/downr/Server/wwwroot/posts/5.0-intro/index.md

 lastModified: 2020-07-14 02:40:10
 pubDate: 2020-07-14 02:40:10
 categories: Save model
-description: After you're happy with your model's performance, you can save the model to use in other .NET applications.
+description: After you're happy with your model's performance, save the model to use in other .NET applications.
 phase: 5
 step: 1
 ---